Gaana

 Gaana (or Gānā) is a genre of Tamil music, which is sung in the Madras Bashai dialect of Chennai, Tamil Nadu, India.
 It is rap-like "collection of rhythms, beats and sensibilities native to the Madras people."
-It evolved over the past two centuries, with influences ranging from the siddhars (tantric adepts) of ancient Tamilakam to rural Tamil folk music to Tamil sufi mystics.
+It evolved over the past two centuries, with influences ranging from the siddhars (tantric adepts) of ancient Tamilakam to rural Tamil folk music to Tamil Sufi mystics.
 Its popularity rose when it was brought to the music of the mainstream Tamil film industry.
 Contemporary gaana bands are bringing the genre to new audiences while using it for social activism, especially against caste discrimination.

 History

 The term "gaanaa" is the colloquial word in Madras for "music", which is of Hindostani origin.
 In literary Tamil, the word Gaanam (கானம்) means "tune", and in modern Hindi–Urdu gānā means "song".

 The genre arose in the slums and burial grounds of Madras.
 Gaana singers have performed in the city for the past two centuries.
 The art form can trace its descent from the siddhars (tantric adepts) of ancient Tamilakam, to the compositions of early nineteenth-century Tamil Muslim Sufi mystic Kunangudi Masthan Sahib, to Samuel Vedanayagam Pillai, popularly known as the first Tamil novelist.
 Kunangudi Masthan Sahib's songs are still sung by gaana singers today.
 Other strands of influence come from migrants from rural Tamil Nadu.

 With the arrival of recording technology, gaana artists have been able to record their songs for posterity and earn income from them.
-In the 1990s, Tamil film composers brought gaana-inspired songs to movies.
-Composer Deva was instrumental in bringing gaana to blockbusters like Kadhal Kottai; his songs are still popular today.
-This newfound exposure led to the genre's popularity in college campuses.
-The genre's spread to campuses has led to criticism from gaana singers that its essence, "angst and melancholy" based in life's struggles, had been replaced by "themes of fun and romance."
+In the 1990s, Composer Thenisai Thendral Deva brought Gaana-inspired songs to the Tamil film industry and was instrumental in introducing them to blockbusters like Kadhal Kottai.
+His Gaana tunes, which ruled the Tamil cinema space, earned him the recognition as the monarch of Gaana music.
+His Gaana songs encompassed all dimensions of music, blending religious and humanistic touches with themes of moral values, struggles, relationships, life principles, situational emotions, and philosophies on living.
+Even today, his songs remain popular and serve as reference material for many new composers and singers.
+This newfound exposure helped the genre gain popularity across college campuses and reach the lives of millennials.
+However, its spread beyond its traditional roots has drawn criticism from Gaana singers, who argue that the genre's original essence—its “angst and melancholy” born from everyday struggles—has been overshadowed by lighter themes of “fun and romance.”